Juan B. Ambrosetti Ethnographic Museum

 Present in tours

-This ethnographic museum, created in 1904 by the University of Buenos Aires' faculty of philosophy and letters, is located in a 19th century building just two blocks from Plaza de Mayo.
+The Ethnographic Museum, created in 1904 by the University of Buenos Aires' School of Humanities, is located in a 19th century building just two blocks from Plaza de Mayo.

-Visitors can find archaeological, ethnographic and anthropological collections, the biggest attractions perhaps being the biological anthropology collection, which contains around items of bone and mummified bodies.
-Other highlights include archaeological finds, the majority from Patagonia and Northeastern Argentina, and Andean Pre-columbian ceramics and textiles.
+Visitors can find archaeological, ethnographic and anthropological collections.
+Some of the highlights include archaeological finds, the majority from Patagonia and Northwestern precolumbian Argentina, and other Andean pottery and textiles.

-As well as the exhibitions, the museum has a specialised library and archive and hosts conferences, workshops, talks, shows, and guided tours.
-There is a symbolic entry charge.
+The museum also has a specialised library and archive and hosts conferences, workshops, talks, shows, and guided tours.

 See more attractions in the Monserrat neighbourhood.